BRITE-REU/programming-workshops/source/workshops/02_R/Workshop_R.rst

 Wrapper functions
 ***********************

-If we want to run a test one any gene we can greatly reduce the amount of code we need to write by writing a function that takes a gene identifier as an argument, runs the t-test, and returns information we are interested in.
+What if we want to run a t-test on any gene?
+We can greatly reduce the amount of code we need to write by writing a function that takes a gene identifier as an argument, runs the t-test, and returns information we are interested in.
 For example, below is a function that takes the arguments, `geneid` and returns a vector with two values: the difference in mean and p-value.

 .. code:: R